 - All participants (Temple or non-Temple) must submit a waiver online

-- Submit form online 4 weeks in advance
+- Submit the form online 4 weeks in advance

-- Form is a pre-departure planning guide co-created with Risk Management
+- The form is a pre-departure planning guide co-created with Risk Management

-- Must have a debreif meeting upon returning to campus with Student Activities
+- Must have a debrief meeting upon returning to campus with Student Activities

 - Organizational funds are prohibited from being used to purchase alcohol.

 - Events are prohibited from including alcohol as an attraction.